Your CX Playbook for Financial Services

 Once your target audience is identified, it’s important to understand the different groups within that audience.
 For example, determine how each customer prefers to be engaged: is there a preference toward digital or in-person communication?
 Or, equally important, identify the financial needs of the target customer and what motivates their financial decisions.

-When building a CX strategy based on client information, you create a more personalised experience.
-Not only are you more likely to engage a customer by acting on an informed lead, but personalised CS also leads to more meaningful conversations, enhanced trust in wealth advisors and firms and improved overall satisfaction with service.
+When building a CX strategy based on client information, you create a more personalized experience.
+Not only are you more likely to engage a customer by acting on an informed lead, but personalized CS also leads to more meaningful conversations, enhanced trust in wealth advisors and firms and improved overall satisfaction with service.

-Financial services providers build customer trust by compiling and analysing this detailed data throughout each stage of the customer journey, identifying and removing pain points to improve the CX and prioritising each improvement by its potential value.
+Financial services providers build customer trust by compiling and analyzing this detailed data throughout each stage of the customer journey, identifying and removing pain points to improve the CX and prioritizing each improvement by its potential value.

 With original Kustomer research showing 84% of CX leaders predict personalization will become more important over the next three years, gathering client information and building your strategy around it is a CX playbook must have.